USD ($)

 2. Cut-Through Switching

-Immediate Forwarding: This technique allows the switch to forward packets as soon as the destination address is identified, which occurs after reading the first six bytes of the frame.
+Cut-through switching offers a different approach, significantly reducing latency.
+This technique allows the switch to forward packets as soon as the destination address is identified, which occurs after reading the first six bytes of the frame.
+The switch does not wait for the entire frame to be received, which speeds up the process.

 Low Latency: This mode provides rapid forwarding, making it suitable for time-sensitive applications.